cosmos/ethermint/docs/guides/truffle.md

 Set up a truffle-ethermint local development environment. {synopsis}

 #### 1. clone and build ethermint
-If you don't already have ethermint installed, you will need to install ethermint:
+If you don't already have ethermint installed, you will need to install it:

 ```
 git clone https://github.com/ChainSafe/ethermint